Free Shipping Over $60

 Diameter 54-60mm, Durometer 78-90a

+These wheels are designed for cruising, commuting, and carving.
 The larger size of the wheels provides better stability and allows for a smoother ride over rough terrain.
-The softer durometer rating provides a more comfortable ride, absorbing shocks and vibrations.
-Cruiser wheels are also ideal for carving, allowing the skater to make smooth, flowing turns.
+The softer durometer rating provides a smoother ride, absorbing shocks and vibrations.

 Shop Cruiser Wheels